 Homeschooling for high school CAN be a lot of fun and offer lots of value, even in Canada!

 ON CLEARANCE: We do have a few NARHS “how-to” idea books about homeschooling during the high school years for sale since we used to distribute for these.
 The books are not up-to-date so some information about forms or requirements might have changed over the years.
 But the examples and helpful ideas are still very relevant and very helpful to anyone wanting some great ideas for how to be flexible and get an excellent high school education at home, studying things of value and interest to the individual student.
 Full Disclosure: Other than reselling these old titles, while quantities last, we are not affiliated as a business with NARHS.
 We do not earn any further compensation from mentioning them in our blog.
 However, we do personally recommend this organization to Canadian homeschoolers looking for options for the high school years.
-The link for these 2 titles will be posted here shortly.
+CLICK HERE TO SEE THOSE TWO HIGH SCHOOL PLANNING BOOKS IN OUR SHOP!

 P.S.
 I wrote the above blog not to cause further confusion nor to discourage people.
 Yes, there remains an inconsistency across the regions as to which Canadian schools end up awarding EQV credit for coursework which wasn’t transferred directly from an accredited school and and schools which are like the one I described above.
 This seems to be due to how much or exactly what is understood by the individual staff involved (or perhaps, there has been movement towards opening up more options regarding these issues – that would be very much appreciated).